Difficult Conversations in a Family Business: Why They Don't Happen

 Why Difficult Conversations in a Family Business Don't Happen

 Difficult conversations don't happen in family businesses because every hard conversation carries two risks at once — the business outcome and the relationship with the person sitting across from you.
 In any other business you have one of those.
-In a family business you have both.
-So everyone stays quiet and the business pays for it instead.
+In a family business you have both — and the business pays the price for whichever one nobody was willing to touch.

 Hard conversations don't happen here because the stakes are double.
 Blow up the meeting and you've blown up the relationship too.
 Everyone in that business knows it — so nobody starts the conversation.